Corporation Tax

 The Corporation Tax Return must be filed within 12 months after the end of the financial year.
 However, any tax due must be paid before this date i.e. within 9 months after the accounting period.
 Therefore, the CT600 is often filed at the same time for convenience and HMRC will charge a penalty if the return is late.

 Why not get some expert help with your accounting and tax?
+You'll be surprised at how easy and affordable it is to get the support you need.

-What are some pitfalls to watch out for
+What are some pitfalls to avoid?

 Preparing and filing your Corporation Tax Return does not need to be time consuming or difficult but it will require some degree of planning and there are many areas where great care is required.
-HMRC will charge penalties for errors or late filing so it is always best to seek appropriate advice.
-Some of the main areas of concern are:

 Capital expenditure and capital allowances